cwowqqq/OptiTool/README.md

 ## 🛠️ Usage

-The tool has a simple interface, as it is made in `batchfile`.
+The tool has a simple interface, as it is made in `.cmd`.
 Each button has its respective function, and the script includes guides to help you use it without difficulty.

 The features of **OptiTool** include:
 - System optimization.